aaroneiche/macsaosite/src/assets/intro.md

 ### Setting a background in LiveDrive

-The background in LiveDrive mode is set by writing draw commands to the display buffer.
+The background in LiveDrive mode is set by writing draw commands to the display stack.
 ```
-    1    // Control byte - write to display buffer
+    1    // Control byte - write to display stack
     1    // Desktop
     1    // arg: Unselected Disk (on desktop)
     254  // END of background